 - tracing sources of food-poisoning and collecting samples for analysis

 - monitoring the water in public swimming pools

-- writing detailed reports of visits
+- writing detailed reports of visits and recommendations

 - collecting information and appearing in court to give evidence in court cases.

 - You would work in an office, but spend a lot of time visiting premises – some of which may be dirty, unpleasant or dangerous.

 - The people running the premises you visit might be angry or aggressive.